yonathanalulam/upsilon-hub/README.md

 The Mission:
 Keeping up with scientific breakthroughs is difficult.
 The signal-to-noise ratio in modern media is low, and important discoveries often get buried under clickbait.

-[Upsilon.Hub](https://upsilon-hub.vercel.app/) solves this by aggregating raw, high-impact research news from the world's most respected institutions like CERN, NASA, MIT, and leading physics journals,into one clean, real-time feed.
+[Upsilon Hub](https://upsilon-hub.vercel.app/) solves this by aggregating raw, high-impact research news from the world's most respected institutions like CERN, NASA, MIT, and leading physics journals,into one clean, real-time feed.

 🤖
 How It Works: